evildmp/Arkestra/docs/arkestra_generic_models.rst

 *  external_url
 *  is_uninformative():	the item bears little information of its own

-And you can add whatever fields of your own that are required.
+And you can add whatever fields of your own that are required and ignore the ones that are not.

 ********